yemola/react-native-website/website/contributing/labeling-github-issues.md

 These labels are added automatically by one of our [bots](/contributing/bots-reference), but feel free to adjust them if the bot mis-attributes an issue.

-- The `p:` class of labels denote a company with whom with maintain some sort of [relationship](https://github.com/facebook/react-native/blob/main/ECOSYSTEM.md).
+- The `p:` class of labels denote a company with whom we maintain some sort of [relationship](https://github.com/facebook/react-native/blob/main/ECOSYSTEM.md).
 These include Microsoft and Expo, for example.
 These are also added automatically by our tooling, based on the issue author.
 - The `DX:` class of labels denote areas that deal with the developer experience.
 Use these for issues that negatively impact people who use React Native.
 - The `Tool:` class of labels denote tooling.
 CocoaPods, Buck...
 - The `Resolution:` labels help us communicate the status of an issue.
 Does it need more information?
 What needs to be done before it can move forward?